MichelNivard/Biological-language-models/README.md

-## Notes on Biological languge models
+## Notes on Biological langauge models

 This repo hosts these notes: https://michelnivard.github.io/Biological-language-models/